Skip to content

 Over-reporting validity scales.
 The F-r (Infrequency-revised) scale contains items endorsed by fewer than 10% of the normative sample.
 Elevation on F-r indicates endorsement of rare and unusual content, which may reflect genuine severe psychopathology, random responding, or deliberate symptom exaggeration.
 Raw score T-scores above 80 typically trigger concern about over-reporting.
 The Fp-r (Infrequency-Psychopathology-revised) scale contains items rarely endorsed even by genuine psychiatric patients; elevation thus provides stronger evidence of feigning than F-r alone, because it identifies endorsement of symptoms that real patients do not report.
 The FBS-r (Symptom Validity Scale-revised, sometimes called the Lees-Haley Fake Bad Scale) was developed specifically to detect over-reported somatic and cognitive symptoms in personal-injury civil litigation and is discussed separately below.
 The RBS (Response Bias Scale, Gervais et al., 2007) was developed to identify self-reported memory complaints inconsistent with objective performance, and it has been validated as a predictor of performance validity test (PVT) failures.

 The Fp-r advantage in criminal forensic settings.
 In criminal forensic assessments where genuine severe mental illness is common, F-r elevations are difficult to interpret because they may reflect authentic pathology.
 Fp-r is specifically useful because its items are rarely endorsed even by the most severely ill forensic psychiatric patients.
-A study by Sellbom and Bagby (2008) using a known-groups design found Fp-r T-scores above 80 to be the single best individual MMPI-2-RF indicator of over-reporting in criminal forensic inpatient settings, with the advantage widening when Fp-r and F-r were interpreted in combination with TOMM performance, a connection that bridges the personality-battery and symptom-validity-testing literatures.
+A study by Sellbom and colleagues (2010) using a known-groups design found Fp-r T-scores above 80 to be the single best individual MMPI-2-RF indicator of over-reporting in criminal forensic inpatient settings, with the advantage widening when Fp-r and F-r were interpreted in combination with TOMM performance.

 Understanding the FBS-r controversy.
 The Fake Bad Scale was developed by Paul Lees-Haley and colleagues (1991) from the original MMPI-2 item pool to detect symptom exaggeration in personal-injury cases.
 The scale was included in the MMPI-2-RF as FBS-r, but its use remains contentious.
 Critics (e.g., Butcher, Arbisi, Atlis, McNulty) argue that the FBS includes items reflecting genuine distress following traumatic injury and that elevation may pathologise legitimate plaintiffs.
 Proponents (Larrabee, Bianchini, Greve) argue that the FBS-r's predictive validity for known-groups malingering substantially supports its continued use in personal-injury assessment.
 The debate has been aired in US federal courts: some judges have treated FBS-r testimony as properly admitted under Daubert, while others have been more cautious about the contested validation literature.
 For the practising forensic psychologist, the appropriate response to this controversy is to treat FBS-r elevation as one data point in a multi-instrument, multi-source assessment rather than as definitive evidence of malingering.

-Under-reporting validity scales detect the tendency to present oneself in an unrealistically positive light, either through the denial of ordinary human failings (the "fake good" pattern typical of custody evaluations and employment screening) or through the suppression of genuine psychological symptoms.
+Under-reporting validity scales detect the tendency to present oneself in an unrealistically positive light, either through denial of ordinary human failings or through suppression of genuine psychological symptoms.

 Under-reporting validity scales.
 L-r (Uncommon Virtues-revised) contains items reflecting minor personal failings that most people acknowledge; denial of these failings suggests an unrealistically virtuous self-presentation.
 K-r (Adjustment Validity-revised) is the MMPI-2-RF equivalent of the K correction scale; high scores reflect excessive defensiveness and denial of psychological problems.
 When L-r and K-r are both elevated, the pattern is consistent with deliberate defensive self-presentation or with genuine psychological health.
 Distinguishing between these two explanations requires external evidence: observed behaviour, collateral interview, and whether the L-r/K-r elevations are accompanied by depression on clinical scales (genuine health would not produce clinical scale elevations; genuine health and genuine elevated L-r/K-r should not co-exist with meaningful clinical scale elevation).